huohuoren4/docs/python/pytest/how_to_guides/xunit.md

-# How to implement xunit-style set-up
+# How to implement xunit-style set-up {#how-to-implement-xunit-style-set-up}

 This section describes a classic and popular way how you can implement fixtures (setup and teardown test state) on a per-module/class/function basis.